OpenTrafficCam/OTVision/README.md

 - [Make](https://www.gnu.org/software/make/) (Install with brew via `brew install make`)

 Use the following `make` command to start the OTVision GUI assuming the command is executed in the OTVision directory.
 This command will automatically install all needed project dependencies if needed.
+The default python version is set to 3.9.

 ```bash
 make run